jiahao2333/YOUChat_Proxy/usage.md

 3. Click on it, scroll down and find “Cookie:”, and copy the entire contents.

-4. Find the "user-agnet" in the same way.

-5. Download or Clone the code of this project and unzip it.
+4. Download or Clone the code of this project and unzip it.

-6. Edit `config.example.js` as follow。And save the file as `config.js`
+5. Edit `config.example.mjs` as follow。And save the file as `config.mjs`

 ```
-module.exports = {
+export const config = {
     "sessions": [
         {
-            "user_agent": "...",
             "cookie": "cookie1"
         },
         {
-            "user_agent": "...",
             "cookie": "cookie2"
         },
         {
-            "user_agent": "...",
             "cookie": "cookie3"
         }
     ]